tmobile/magentaA11y/_checklist-native/radio.md

 ### Groupings

-- Group visible label with radio button (label and radio button can be grouped together in a tableview/row/blade - one swipe)
+- Group visible label with radio button (label and radio button can be grouped together in a tableview/row/blade - one swipe) to provide a programmatic name for the button
+-   Or use `labelFor` (Android)

 - **iOS Tips**
   -   `accessibilityFrame`
   -   `accessibilityFrameInContainerSpace`
+  -   Create a wrapper as an accessible element
+  -   Define action upon double-tap
+  -   `shouldGroupAccessibilityElement` attribute: For a precise order if the native order should be disrupted.
-	- GroupView
+  -   `GroupView`
-	- Only the container class is an accessible element `isAccessibilityElement=true` and announces all elements in one announcement  This makes child elements no longer accessible by screen reader
+  -   `shouldGroupAccessibilityChildren` attribute indicates whether VoiceOver must group it's children views.
+This allows making unique vocalizations or define a particular reading order for a part of the page
 - **Android Tips**
 	- ViewGroup
 	- Set the container object's `android:screenReaderFocusable` attribute to true, and each inner object's `android:focusable` attribute to false.
 In doing so, accessibility services can present the inner elements' `contentDescription` or names, one after the other, in a single announcement